temportalflux/temportalflux.github.io/public/raw_projects/12_stray.md

 </center>

 Stray is an action-adventure game wherein you play as a derelict boy searching for his lost friend and caregiver.
-Armed with a mechanical ... arm, you must take on the corrupted wildlife and unforgiving environment in an effort to purify the land and uncover the truth surrounding her sudden disappearance.
+Armed with a mechanical arm, you must take on the corrupted wildlife and unforgiving environment in an effort to purify the land and uncover the truth surrounding her sudden disappearance.

 I joined the Justice Pork Games team in January 2019.
-Throughout production, I contributed work on the realistic enemies and artificial intelligence.
-I focused on utilizing UtilityAI in tandem with state machines.

-This is an on going project.
+While working on Stray: They Wayward Path, I took ownership of the creature features, iterating heavily on AI for everything from the simple Urchins to the complex behaviors of the final boss.
+My goal in this work was always to get to a point in which the creatures which surround the player seem believable, both in terms of their context and their actions.
+I also took on responsibility of handling our build pipeline, ensure that player-facing builds had everything packaged properly, when through testing, and included proper versioning and changelists.